GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 This container image is deployed as a service within Google Cloud Run using the [`google_cloud_run_service`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_service) terraform provider.
 In order to achieve the goal of this tutorial and make this service multiregional a new Cloud Run Service is deployed via the terraform scripts [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L17) in each region in which we wish to make it available.
 This operation is completed using the Terraform [`for_each`](https://www.terraform.io/language/meta-arguments/for_each) syntax to loop over an array of Cloud Regions provided to the terrafrom scripts via way of the `regions` variable [(`variables.tf` defaults here)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/variables.tf#L20).

-By default our Cloud Run services are configured to only be accessible by authorized users.
+By default your Cloud Run services are configured to only be accessible by authorized users.
 However for this tutorial we would like to make the services publically available.
-Therefore our Terraform scripts [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L64) bind the Cloud Run IAM role [`roles/run.invoker`](https://cloud.google.com/run/docs/reference/iam/roles#standard-roles) to the membership [`allUsers`](https://cloud.google.com/iam/docs/overview#all-users) and then apply this policy to each of our Cloud Run services [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L73)
+Therefore your Terraform scripts [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L64) bind the Cloud Run IAM role [`roles/run.invoker`](https://cloud.google.com/run/docs/reference/iam/roles#standard-roles) to the membership [`allUsers`](https://cloud.google.com/iam/docs/overview#all-users) and then apply this policy to each of your Cloud Run services [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L73)

-Each of the above Cloud Run services is also configured to only accept incomming network traffic from sources that are internal to our Google Cloud project VPC or from an associated Cloud Load Balancer.
+Each of the above Cloud Run services is also configured to only accept incomming network traffic from sources that are internal to your Google Cloud project VPC or from an associated Cloud Load Balancer.
 This is configured via the Cloud Run metadata & YAML annotation: [`run.googleapis.com/ingress`](https://cloud.google.com/run/docs/securing/ingress#setting_ingress) [(`cloud-run.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/cloud-run.tf#L27).
-Therefore in order to make our application accessible our terraform script deploys a Cloud Load Balancer.
+Therefore in order to make your application accessible the terraform script deploys a Cloud Load Balancer.

 The Cloud Load Balancer is finally configured with a default backend and a collection of network endpoint groups (NEG).
 Each NEG represents one of our previously deployed Cloud Run Services, again one for each deployment region [(`lb.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/lb.tf#L18).

-When fully deployed a user can use a web enabled device to hit your external Global Load Balancer and you they will recieve a response from our example application.
+When fully deployed a user can use a web enabled device to hit your external Global Load Balancer and you they will recieve a response from your example application.
 The application will display the Cloud Regions in which the container they have been routed too is running.
 If the deployment is configured correctly, with multiple regions the Global Load Balancer will route your users web request automatically to the [closest, healthy](https://cloud.google.com/load-balancing/docs/https) Cloud Run Service that is running your application.

 You should be able to easily add additional regions to your deployment variables to increase your global coverage and high availability.